 The resume is a brief overview of professional work experience and educational background.
 It should include memberships in professional organizations, any professional presentations or publications, and any honors or awards.
 The content of the resume should be posted on the resume portfolio page and attached as an artifact.

 The vision statement is a brief statement (300-400 words) of professional philosophy/beliefs, values, ethics that will govern a candidate’s behavior and practice as a school librarian.
-It is a broad statement that describes the candidate’s understanding of the professional role of a school library media specialist and what the candidate believes are best professional practices and ethics in implementing the school’s library media program.
+It is a broad statement that describes the candidate’s understanding of the professional role of a school library media specialist and what the candidate believes are best professional practices and ethics in implementing the school’s library program.

 Professional Development Plan

 The Professional Development Plan consists of three parts.
-In part one, candidates reflect on their professional development plan assignment for SLIS 701 and how it has evolved during the school library media preparation program.
+In part one, candidates reflect on their professional development plan assignment for SLIS 701 and how it has evolved during the school library program.
 In part two, candidates assess the skills and knowledge acquired during the School of Information Science program of studies that prepare them to qualify as competent school library media specialists.
 In part three, candidates explain how they intend to grow as professionals over the next five years.

 Entries Documenting Learning Outcomes

-Documentation of competency in the five Learning Outcomes of the school library media preparation program is the core of the portfolio.
+Documentation of competency in the four Learning Outcomes of the school library preparation program is the core of the portfolio.
 Each Learning Outcome will be documented with one entry (entries contain an artifact (or artifacts) and reflective writing).
-An artifact is tangible evidence that indicates achievement or attainment of knowledge and skills related to the five Learning Outcomes.
+An artifact is tangible evidence that indicates achievement or attainment of knowledge and skills related to the four Learning Outcomes.
 Artifacts should represent significant efforts and accomplishments.
 Examples of artifacts may include professional work samples such as action research, curriculum plans, student assessments, lesson plans, management and organization strategies, position papers, in-service/staff development workshops, reading promotion activities, collaborative units, policies and procedures, public relations and advocacy plans, program/grant proposals, and multimedia presentations.

 Reflective Writing: Description, Analysis, and Reflection